goharbor/harbor/docs/1.10/install_config/quick_install_script.md

 The Harbor community has provided a script that with a single command prepares an Ubuntu 18.04 machine for Harbor and deploys the latest stable version.

+This script installs Harbor with an HTTP connection, Clair, and the Chart Repository Service.
+It does not install Notary, which requires HTTPS.

 ## Prerequisites

 You have a machine or VM that is running Ubuntu 18.04.
+The script does not work on earlier versions of Ubuntu.

 ## Procedure